ARMmbed/mbed-os-5-docs/docs/pelion_ready/device-management-test.md

 #### Device failed to register

-Check the device allocation on your Pelion account to see if you are allowed additional devices to connect.
+Check the device allocation on your Device Management account to see if you are allowed additional devices to connect.
 You can delete development devices.
 After being deleted, they will not count toward your allocation.

 ### Known issues